Forecasting using incomplete models: Introduction

 The above method is fairly general, but for our purposes, we associate with each incomplete model $M \in \MC$ a set of gamblers that make bets which are guaranteed to be profitable assuming the true environment $\mu$ satisfies the incomplete model (i.e. $\mu \in M$).
 The existence of these gamblers follows from the Hahn-Banach separation theorem (where the incomplete model defines the convex set in question) and selection theorems used to ensure that the choice of separating functional depends in a sufficiently \enquote{regular} way on the market pricing.
 In order to show that the forecaster we described satisfies the desired convergence property, we use tools from martingale theory.

 The structure of the paper is as follows.
 Section~\ref{sec:learning} defines the setting and states the main theorem.
-Section~\ref{sec:garrabrant} lays out the formalism of \enquote{combinatorial prediction markets,} and the central concept of a \emph{dominant forecaster}.
-Section~\ref{sec:prudent} introduces the concept of a \emph{prudent gambling strategy}, which is a technique for proving convergence theorems about dominant forecasters.
-Section~\ref{sec:construction} describes the gamblers associated with incomplete models and completes the proof of the main theorem.
+Appendix~\ref{sec:garrabrant} lays out the formalism of \enquote{combinatorial prediction markets,} and the central concept of a \emph{dominant forecaster}.
+Appendix~\ref{sec:prudent} introduces the concept of a \emph{prudent gambling strategy}, which is a technique for proving convergence theorems about dominant forecasters.
+Appendix~\ref{sec:construction} describes the gamblers associated with incomplete models and completes the proof of the main theorem.
+Appendix~\ref{sec:theorems} lists two theorems by other authors that we use.
+Appendix~\ref{sec:examples} proves the validity of some examples given in Section~\ref{sec:learning}.